CAIRO – Sixty years after their country came under military dictatorship, Egyptians are for the first time freely electing their president.

 Egypt mirrors the chaotic trajectories that the Arab Spring revolts have taken after an initial burst of optimism that long repressed populations across the region could replace dictators with democracy.

 The transition in Tunisia, the first nation to rise up in late 2010, has been the smoothest, with elections and a start to writing a new constitution.
 Post-Gadhafi Libya is torn among militias.
 Yemen's leader, Ali Abdullah Saleh, stepped down earlier this year but remains a shadow power.
 Syria has turned into a bloodbath.
-Bahrain, a vital U.S. ally and home to the U.S. Navy in the region, still suffers spasms of sectarian violence.
+Bahrain, the U.S.'s main ally in the Persian Gulf, still suffers spasms of sectarian violence.

 In Egypt itself, the 15 months since Mubarak's ouster have been defined by deadly street clashes over demands by protesters whose demands range from minority Christian rights through the expulsion of the Israeli ambassador to the departure from power of the generals who have run the country since Mubarak stepped down.

 Well over 100 people have been killed in these clashes, including at least nine this month when protesters were attacked by armed men suspected to be supporters of the military.